gino0631/nextcloud-metadata/README.md

 Support for other formats may be implemented in future releases (feel free to make feature requests).

+If you find this app useful and would like to support the development, you can [buy me a coffee](https://www.buymeacoffee.com/gino0631) (or two).

 <br><kbd><img src="screenshots/jpg-metadata.png?raw=true"></kbd>

 ## Localization